🇪🇸 Ahora disponible en español | Now available in Spanish →

 Weight Loss — Frequently Asked Questions

 The most common side effects are gastrointestinal: nausea, constipation, diarrhea, and occasional vomiting.
 These are typically mild and most common during dose titration.
 They usually resolve within 2-4 weeks.
 Our gradual dosing protocol is specifically designed to minimize these effects.
-Your doctor is always available to adjust your plan if side effects are bothersome.
+Your provider is always available to adjust your plan if side effects are bothersome.

 Yes — in fact, GLP-1 medications were originally developed for Type 2 diabetes management.
 However, if you have diabetes, your treatment requires additional monitoring.
-Your physician will coordinate your GLP-1 therapy with your existing diabetes management plan and adjust as needed.
+Your licensed provider will coordinate your GLP-1 therapy with your existing diabetes management plan and adjust as needed.
 If you take insulin or sulfonylureas, dosing may need to be modified to prevent hypoglycemia.

 Treatment duration varies.
 Some patients use GLP-1 medications for 6-12 months and then taper off with a structured maintenance plan.
 Others benefit from long-term, lower-dose therapy.
-Your physician will discuss your options based on your progress, goals, and metabolic response.
+Your licensed provider will discuss your options based on your progress, goals, and metabolic response.
 We never rush patients off medication — and we're transparent about what the research shows regarding weight regain.

 Brand-name medications (Wegovy®, Zepbound®) may be covered by your insurance.
 We offer free insurance verification and handle prior authorizations on your behalf.
-Compounded medications are self-pay starting at $149/mo for semaglutide and $199/mo for tirzepatide — everything included, no hidden fees.
+Compounded medications are self-pay starting at $179/mo for semaglutide and $199/mo for tirzepatide — everything included, no hidden fees.

 Ready to start your weight loss journey?